Reflinders/vAstray/README.md

 ```

 ## Listeners
-On the client, it is possible to listen for the events `Shown` and `Hidden` of certain prompts.
+On the client, it is possible to listen for the events `Shown`, `Hidden`, `Declared`, and `Tweaked` of certain prompts.
 Refer to the following figure:

 ```lua
 local Client = require(vAstrayModule.Client)